Honcho1/odin-recipes/README.md

 # odin-recipes

-This is just about a few recipes.
+This project is a basic recipe website and it is used to show my basic skills in HTML.